 3. Study Marketing Trends and Current News.

 For instance, there’s a wealth of nonprofit fundraising and marketing trends released each year.
 You might see that social media has become more popular for connecting with donors and then prioritize that in your future marketing.
-We recommend referencing reliable data sources.
 Here are some reliable data sources you might use:

 - Double the Donation’s Nonprofit Fundraising Statistics, which are regularly updated